KKGo-Software-engineering/workshop-summer/Backlog.md

 - Response 200 OK with a success message.
 - should handle any error and response appropriate error message and status code.

-## Story 7: As a User, I want to view a detailed list of my expenses so that I can see the details of each expense.
+## Story 7: As a Spender, I want to view a detailed list of my expenses so that I can see the details of each expense.

 Acceptance Criteria:
-- The user can view a detailed list of their expenses.
+- The spender can view a detailed list of their expenses.
 - The detailed list should include the date, amount, category, and image URL of each expense.

 Technical Requirements: